 Loan Information Loan for Disadvantaged Students Health Professions Student Loan Interest Rate 5% 5% Interest Accrues Beginning of repayment period Beginning of repayment period Origination Fee None None Initial Grace Period 12 months 12 months Deferment Options Multiple Options Multiple Options Repayment Period 10 years 10 years Repayment Plans Quarterly payment Quarterly payment programs.
-These loans are not need-based, require a credit check and may require other evaluations of the borrower's credit-worthiness.
+These loans are not need-based, require a credit check and may require other evaluations of the borrower's creditworthiness.
 Alternative loans may require that the borrower apply with a co-signer.
+Students who owe balances from prior years or who are ineligible for federal loans may wish to explore private loan funding.
+NYCPM is not affiliated with any private educational lender and encourages students to use all federal and state funding prior to seeking funds from private educational lenders.
+The Office of Financial Aid will offer advice to students on resources to finance their educational expenses.